stadust/demonlist-guidelines/200_records/100_submissions.md

 **Using the submission form to send records for other players is strongly discouraged.** Each submitter has an anonymous ID number, so we are able to detect any discrepancies.
 Any user that submits a record as a joke will be immediately banned from submitting any additional records.
 Please note, however, that this is not the same as a player ban from the stats viewer on Pointercrate.

+## Legacy Records{id=legacy}

+By default, the submission form on Pointercrate does **not** accept records for levels that have fallen off the extended list.
+However, players are permitted to submit records for Legacy demons that were achieved **before the level entered the Legacy List**.

+A record will be considered for addition if the timestamp on the corresponding video refers to a time in which the level was still on the Demon List.
+However, it is not possible for players to submit them using the submission form on the website, so the recommended way to send these to the list team is through [our Discord server](https://discord.gg/M7bDDQf).

+Although these records are usually much older than most submissions, ***all submitted records will be considered under modern submission guidelines***.
+As such, players should note that records that were eligible for the list at the time of completion *may not be eligible under today's standards*, and they would be rejected in this case.

 </div>